kubedb/docs/docs/guides/mysql/reconfigure/overview/index.md

 ### Reconfiguring MySQL

-This guide will give an overview on how KubeDB Enterprise operator reconfigures `MySQL`.
+This guide will give an overview on how KubeDB Ops Manager reconfigures `MySQL`.

 ## Before You Begin